joshstevens19/simple-uniswap-sdk/README.md

 ### getAllowanceAndBalanceOf

 This method will get the allowance and balance for the token in a multicall request.
-Will return as hex and NOT formatted via decimal places.
+Will return as hex and NOT formatted for you.

 ```ts
 async getAllowanceAndBalanceOf(ethereumAddress: string): Promise<AllowanceAndBalanceOf>